Normify-me/API/README.md

 - `MISSING_PARAMETERS`: At least one parameter is required
 - `INVALID_DATE_FORMAT`: Invalid date format
 - `STANDARD_NOT_FOUND`: Law or standard not found

-## Versioning

-The current API version is v1.
-All future changes will be provided through new versions to ensure backward compatibility.